skinny-framework/skinny-framework.github.io/source/documentation/factory-girl.html.md

 <hr/>
 ### Methods

-You should be aware that FactoryGirl has following two methods.
+You should be aware that FactoryGirl has the following two methods.

 <hr/>
 ### withVariables

-Attributes passed by this method will be used for replacing variables such as "#{userId}" in factories.conf.
+Attributes passed to this method will be used for replacing variables such as "#{userId}" in factories.conf.

 ```java
 /* factories.conf